Philip Marc: Biography

 was no "Sheriff of Nottingham" until much later.
 Marc was the High Sheriff of Nottinghamshire and Derbyshire and the Royal Forests and Eustace was his deputy.

 Marc was not popular; he and his relatives have been judged a "bad lot".
 He and his relatives are specifically mentioned in the Magna Carta.
 At Runnymede, King John agreed to many clauses, but clause 50 specifically calls for the end of Marc.

 "Item 50.
 We will entirely remove from their bailiwicks, the relations of Gerard of Athee (so that in future they shall have no bailiwick in England); namely, Engelard of Cigogné, Peter, Guy, and Andrew of Chanceaux, Guy of Cigogné, Geoffrey of Martigny with his brothers, Philip Mark with his brothers and his nephew Geoffrey, and the whole brood of the same."

+Chronicler Matthew Paris described the hanging of 28 boy hostages from the walls of Nottingham Castle in 1212.

 During the rebellion, Eustace of Lowdham did not take the side of the King, but rather that of John de Lacy; in 1216 both the deputy and Marc made their peace with King John.

 On 18 October 1216, Marc was named in the unusual appointment of Nicola de la Haye, as joint Sheriff of Lincolnshire.
 It is thought that following the rebellions, loyalty was so rare that the unlikely appointment of a woman was made at the end of the King's life.

 Marc still held the post of Sheriff until he was replaced on 28 December 1217 by Ralph FitzNicholas, but it is thought that his role may have been actually carried out by Eustace as it was he who presents the accounts each year.
 However Marc did enjoy regional military powers.